 Locate the Reference to MSDATASRC and set its "Embed Interop Types" to False.
-This reference is only truly necessary when using VB6 style data binding.
+This reference is required, but not typically used unless VB6 style data binding is used.

 The popup menu is displayed after the mouse is released, that means right after the MouseUp event occurs.
 By implementing a MouseUp event handler and using the CancelMode method, you can cancel the menu so it isn't displayed at all :

 If you use the CancelMode method in the MouseUp event, the built-in menu is not displayed and you can perform any other type of processing, including displaying your own popup menu.